English

 Do you know what makes an IEP goal SMART (Specific, Measurable, Attainable, Realistic, Time-limited)?
 Do you know how to identify strengths and weaknesses of an IEP goal and the baseline for the goal?
 Please join us to improve your understanding of the elements of well-written IEP (Individualized Education Program) baselines and goals.

-7. Positive Behavior Supports and Behavior Intervention Plans > TO TOP
+7. Positive Behavior Supports (PBS) and Behavioral Intervention Plans (BIPs) > TO TOP

 Does your child have a behavior goal as part of their IEP?
 Is your child being assessed for a behavior intervention plan (BIP)?
 Or do they already have a BIP?
 Did you know that positive behavior support (PBS) theory is the foundation for IEP team generated BIPs?
 Watch this video to gain a better understanding of what’s at the root of a behavior and how your child’s BIP works to address behavior concerns.